 When crowds cheer at Donald Trump rallies, they do so for one reason.

 He hears their conversations and reflects them, through the amplified platform of a presidential campaign, all their problems, fears and insecurities.

 His message won’t appeal to big chunks of America.

 But to those it does… he’s their man.

-Keyword research works in a similar fashion.
+Keyword research works similarly.

 The first part of the process – the actual research – allows you to listen in on what others are asking about and searching for.

-This is the equivalent of Trump and his advisors searching for the touch points that generate the biggest reactions from their audience.
+This is the equivalent of Trump and his advisors searching for the touchpoints that generate the biggest reactions from their audience.

-After that comes the difficult bit: learning to interpret the data, and then build the content that most clearly aligns your audience and your objectives.
+After that comes the difficult bit: learning to interpret the data, and then build the content that most aligns your audience and your objectives.